tricodex/ai-agent-template-redpill/README.md

 <ul>
   <li>Your AI Agent code on is fully secure, private, and permissionless.
 Nobody can manipulate your program, steal any data from it, or censor it.</li>
   <li>Security: The code is executed in the decentralized TEE network running on Phala Network.
 It runs code inside a secure blackbox (called enclave) created by the CPU.
 It generates cryptographic proofs verifiable on Phala blockchain.
 It proves that the hosted code is exactly the one you deployed.</li>
   <li>Privacy: You can safely put secrets like API keys or user privacy on Phala Network.
-The code runs inside TEE hardware blackbox.
+The code runs inside TEE hardware blackboxs.
 The memory of the program is fully encrypted by the TEE.
 It blocks any unauthorized access to your data.</li>
   <li>Learn more at <a href="https://phala.network">Phala Network Homepage</a></li>
 </details>